coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 Read-Only:

 - `selected_values` (List of String) the values to filter by.
-When the type is `equals`, this field is optional, the filter will match spans with the selected values, and all the values if not set.
+When the type is `equals`, this field is optional, the filter will match only the selected values, and all the values if not set.
 When the type is `not_equals`, this field is required, and the filter will match spans without the selected values.
 - `type` (String) The type of the operator.
 Can be one of `equals` or `not_equals`.